Seb-sti1/dtu-course-analyzer/README.md

    the `ASP.NET_SessionId` cookie.
 2. Update the list of courses using `python3 getCourseNumbers.py`
 3. Run the scraper `python3 scraper.py`
-4. Analyze the data using `python3 analyzer.py extension`
+4. Analyze the data using `python3 analyzer.py`

 ### Using GitHub Workflow (will also push to GitHub Pages)